InsightSoftwareConsortium/GetYourBrainTogether/HCK02_2023_Allen_Institute_Hybrid/README.md

 in an introductory all-hands videoconference.

-Following the introduction, participate in the Reproducible Resource Challenge, join the tutorials, and participate BoF breakouts.
+Following the introduction, participate in the Reproducible Resource Challenge, join the tutorials, and take part in BoF breakouts.
 Please bring a laptop.

 At the end of the day on Tuesday, participants will delegate one member to present their registration processing pipelines, results, and discuss lessons learned.